MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-app-page-issues.md

 * Not all canvas app controls are available with custom pages.
 However, custom pages support the most common canvas app controls and custom pro-dev components.
 For more information about what is available, see [Design a custom page for your model-driven app](design-page-for-model-app.md)

 * Makers need to share custom pages to allow another maker to make changes, which is a different behavior than the typical model-driven app components.
 If a custom page can't be shared from the **Solutions** area, open the environment in Power Platform admin center, and then open **Resources** > **Power Apps** > **Page** > **Share**.
-Similarly to reuse the canvas app components inside the custom page, the corresponding canvas app component library also needs to be shared with the custom page makers.
+Similarly, to reuse the canvas app components inside the custom page, the corresponding canvas app component library also needs to be shared with the custom page makers.

-* The maker experience for the custom page doesn't have support for certain Power Apps component framework APIs like `Navigation` and Web APIs which is inline with the stand alone canvas apps.
+* The maker experience for the custom page doesn't have support for certain Power Apps component framework APIs like `Navigation` and Web APIs, which is inline with the stand alone canvas apps.
 However, these APIs are available in the published app where the custom page is added to model-driven apps.
-More information: [add code components to a custom page for your model-driven app.](/powerapps/maker/model-driven-apps/page-code-components)
+More information: [Add code components to a custom page for your model-driven app.](/powerapps/maker/model-driven-apps/page-code-components)

 * The maker experience for the custom page is currently not enabled in sovereign clouds.
 If you would like to enable it for a maker session, append "powerappsPortalApps.enableEditInShellAppDesigner=true" as a query parameter to the https://make.powerapps.com/ url.

-* Makers can not use cross-environment Dataverse references in a custom page.
+* Makers can't use cross-environment Dataverse references in a custom page.

 ## User-related issues